crowddynamics/crowddynamics/docs/developing.rst

      - Style for documenting docstring of functions and classes.
    * - GitHubPages_
      - Static website hosted from the projects GitHub repository.

+The documentation of the project is located under ``docs`` directory.
+Documentation is compiled using ``make html`` command inside ``docs`` directory.
+Sphinx has autodoc_ extension that can pull documentation from docstring inside crowddynamics source code.
+This feature is extensively used to document the project.

+.. list-table:: Visualization Tools
+   :header-rows: 1

+   * - Tool
+     - Description
+   * - GeoGebra_
+     - Tool for drawing and manipulating geometric object.
    * - graphviz_
      - Graph visualization tool
    * - tikz_